curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/SNMP/SNMP.md

 `sudo apt install snmp-mibs-downloader download-mibs`

-An example of a MIB would be:
+An example of a MIB OID would be:

 `1.3.6.1.4.1.77.1.2.25`